alamo-classes/2021FALL-GAME2338-TEAM-C/Test_Cases.md

 ## Overall Test Status:
-When using mechanics that involve player movement, each function works as intended across both PC and PS4
+While testing the controls, all button controls are responsive and function correctly.
+The game's implimented mechanics for gameplay also function correctly and there appears to be no issues or lagging.
+Everything implimented in the game functions properly for both PC and PS4 systems.

 ## Run History: